jenkinsci/custom-war-packager/demo/external-logging-elasticsearch/README.md

   without passing though the master and causing scalability issues
 * Pipeline jobs override standard Log actions in the Jenkins core, so the underlying implementation is transparent to users
+* Secrets are escaped in stored/displayed logs when running on master and agents.

 The demo can be run in Docker Compose,
 ELK stack is provided by the [sebp/elk](https://hub.docker.com/r/sebp/elk/)  image in this case.